V3lectronics/SPIRIT/README.md

 ### Carrier PCB

+#### EDA Software

+All design files are openly available through this repository.

+There should be no issues with opening them with newer versions of Kicad (6 and up).

+The PCB layout, schematics and other files related to the board are exported from Kicad 6.0.11+dfsg-1 (Debian adapted package that excludes any non-free components).

+Why Kicad 6?

+-This way all newer versions (6 and up) can open the project after .
+If the files where in Kicad 8 people with say kicad 7 could not open them.

+-Stable as a rock (tested by Debian )

+The project will probably be migrated to version 8.
+After Kicad 8 becomes more stable or when there will be more contributors and switching versions will become annoying.
+For now this doesn't matter.

+If you are wondering "+dfsg" indicates that the package has been repackaged to remove any non-free or non-redistributable components, in accordance with Debian's Free Software Guidelines (DFSG).

+#### Carrier PCB

 Custom carrier board that interfaces between the CM4 and the rest of the electronics.

 ### Touchscreen

 ### Replaceable Battery

 The battery is mounted such that it can be easily uninstalled for replacing or privacy reasons.